-The Diploma in Management Sciences (Operations Management) has been developed to produce competent graduates who are grounded in the fundamental theory and principles that underlie the practice and growth in this field.
-This 360-credit diploma is at a NQF level 6 and is aligned with the qualification description as per the HEQF.
-In keeping with the institution's aims of creating, maintaining and developing its relationships with commerce, government and industry, this diploma seeks to further strengthen the link between the institution and the world of work.
-The learning environment is flexible in both its mode of delivery and its methodologies, with a combination of formal face-to-face classes, technology based and independent learning contributing to the learners' experience
+The department offers the Diploma in Management Sciences: Operations Management on a full time and part-time basis.
+The programme content, final examinations and Diploma issued are the same for both offerings.
+The Diploma in Management Sciences: Operations Management aims to produce competent graduates who are grounded in the fundamental theory and principles that underlie the practice and growth in this field.
+This 360-credit diploma is at a NQF level 6 and is aligned with the qualification description as per the HEOF.
+In keeping with the institution's aims of creating, maintaining, and developing its relationships with commerce, government and industry, this diploma seeks to further strengthen the link between the institution and the world of work.
+The Advanced Diploma and Postgraduate Diploma programmes are offered on a part time basis.
+The Master of Philosophy in Quality Management and Doctor of Philosophy inBusiness Quality Management are offered on a full time and part-time basis.
+The full-time programmes are offered to students between 08:00 and 16:50 daily.
+The part-time programmes are offered between the hours of 17:00 and 19:30.
+The learning environment is flexible in both its mode of delivery and its methodologies, with a combination of formal face-to-face classes, technology-based sessions and independent learning contributing to the learners' experience.
+Tutorial programmes are available to full time and part time students.